Minority and Women-Owned Business Enterprise (MWBE)

 - Workshops & seminars - Offered on topics relevant to business.
 The City of Raleigh partners with local non-profit organizations to provide resources and education opportunities for business owners.
 Workshops are provided free of charge and cover a broad range of topics.

-- Annual Small Business Expo - An opportunity for business owners to network with over 100 contacts including local general contractors seeking subcontractors, end users, and suppliers.
+- Annual Small Business Expo - An opportunity for business owners to network with more than 100 contacts including local general contractors seeking subcontractors, end users, and suppliers.
 Representatives from the City of Raleigh, Wake County Public Schools, and other local and non-profit governmental agencies provide information about upcoming projects and events.

 - Outreach Sessions - Provide information about upcoming City projects.